inaka/guidelines/README.md

 server.

-**Tags:** Once the version is fully tested in a safe environment and its ready for release it is taged as `production` and so that Jenkins can build and deploy the same version.
+**Tags:** Once the version is fully tested in a safe environment and its ready for release it is tagged as `production` and so that Jenkins can build and deploy the same version.

-**Releases:** After a deploy we tag the commit as a `release` with the date of the deploy so that we keep a clear history of what was working on production at each moment.
+**Releases:** After a deploy we tag the commit as a `release` with the date of the deploy so that we can keep a clear history of what was working on production at different dates.

 ## Time tracking

 For tracking our hours, we use Freckle.
-Basically we use it to keep track of how long we spend working on each task.
+Basically we use it to keep track of how long we spent working on each task.
 There are several ways to track your time, whichever you choose is up to you.

 One of the ways is to use Freckle's own timer app to start/stop the timer every